-No matter what your nationality or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.
+No matter what your nationality is or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.

 The US whistleblower lawyers at Phillips & Cohen work regularly with whistleblowers from around the world.

-• Partner Erika Kelton landed what are likely the two largest SEC whistleblower awards issued to international whistleblowers: a $37 million reward in 2022 and a $32 million SEC whistleblower award.
+- Partner Erika Kelton landed what are likely the two largest SEC whistleblower awards issued to international whistleblowers: a $37 million reward in 2022 and a $32 million SEC whistleblower award.

-• Another partner, Sean McKessy, is an experienced SEC whistleblower attorney as the first Chief of the SEC’s Office of the Whistleblower Program.
+- Another partner, Sean McKessy, is an experienced SEC whistleblower attorney as the first Chief of the SEC’s Office of the Whistleblower Program.
 Not only did he start the program and help build it into what it is today, but Mr. McKessy also helped advise other governments about how to implement their own whistleblower programs.

 Phillips & Cohen has offices in London, New York, Washington, DC, Miami and San Francisco that serve whistleblowers from around the world, including those aware of Foreign Corrupt Practices Act violations.
 If you think you have a potential claim, please contact us now for a free, confidential case review.